-The Company is party to a Catastrophe Reinsurance Treaty ("Treaty") covering a wide range of perils that is effective through June 30, 2020.
-The Treaty provides \$600 million of coverage on a per occurrence basis after covered catastrophe losses exceed the \$40 million Company retention limit.
+The Company is party to a Catastrophe Reinsurance Treaty ("Treaty") covering a wide range of perils that is effective through June 30, 2021.
+The Treaty provides \$717 million of coverage on a per occurrence basis after covered catastrophe losses exceed the \$40 million Company retention limit.
 The Treaty specifically excludes coverage for any Florida business and for California earthquake losses on fixed property policies, such as homeowners, but does cover losses from fires following an earthquake.
-In addition, the Treaty provides for one full reinstatement of coverage limits and excludes losses from wildfires on certain coverage layers of the Treaty.
+The Treaty provides for one full reinstatement of coverage limits with a minor exception at the top coverage layer, and includes some additional minor territorial and coverage limits.